abhioverdue/Intellipark/README.md

 INTELLIPARK_CORS_ORIGINS=http://localhost:5173 uvicorn app.main:app --reload --port 8000
 ```

-The `INTELLIPARK_CORS_ORIGINS` override is required — without it the API only allows the deployed frontend's origin, not your local dev server.
+The `INTELLIPARK_CORS_ORIGINS` override is required, without it the API only allows the deployed frontend's origin, not your local dev server.

 Check `http://localhost:8000/health` — it lists which pipeline output files are present.